ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

 ```

 {{% notice tip %}}
 Even if a good role is generally self-explanatory, it still makes sense to have proper documentation.
-The right location to document roles is the file **meta/main.yml**.
+The right location to document roles are the files **meta/main.yml** and **README.md**.
 {{% /notice %}}

 The roles are empty, so we need to add a few tasks to each.
 In the last chapters we set up an Apache webserver and used some security tasks.
 Let’s add that code to our roles by editing the two task files: